Frenzy (Split Enz album): Reception

 Reviewed in Roadrunner at the time of release, it was described as, "a very mature and subtle piece of vinyl ... although not as immediately stunning as the stark Mental Notes or as smoothly polished as the sleek Second Thoughts.
-This a creative work of appreciable depth."
+This is a creative work of appreciable depth."
 Particularly praised were "I See Red", "Give It A Whirl" and "Hermit McDermitt" (for its "unique demented hillbilly sound").

 Track listings

 All tracks written by Tim Finn, except where noted.
 "I See Red" was not included on the first 10,000 copies of this album, having not been a part of the same sessions.
 It was added subsequently on 1 March 1979.